Even In Retirement, There Are Plenty Of Opportunities To Consider.

 Benefits can depend on what you’ve put together and accumulated over time, but issues can still arise involving Medicare or Medicaid, veteran benefits, pension benefits, social security, long-term care and annuities.

 Estate planning in retirement needs to address the state of your income (including from any work, income generated from investments, etc.), what type of lifestyle you’ll be able to support and more.

 Beneficiaries and Family

 It’s time to ensure that your estate plan makes things easier for family members to help out if a disability arises, and to have a clear picture of your wishes.
 For example, perhaps a plan was put together years ago to divide everything equally among your children.
 But if one child did well financially while another child has special needs, an even distribution may no longer be optimal.
 So it may be worth re-evaluating your needs and those of your family.
-We can then discuss updating your estate planning documents so that they reflect your needs and wishes.
+We can then discuss updating your documents for estate planning in retirement so that they reflect your needs and wishes.

 Do you own a home or other real estate?
 Is it advantageous to you to keep it?
 If so, how is it titled?
 Will it be transferred through a spouse (if one is still alive) or the children?
 Will it have to go through probate, or is another mechanism in place?
 On the other hand, is it better to sell it in order to move into a smaller house that requires less maintenance and upkeep?
 Would that affect the current plan that’s presently in effect, and does it need to be brought up-to-date?

 The answer to these questions vary from person to person and family to family, but should be considered as a part of any estate planning in retirement.

 As you scale down in retirement, are there certain valuable possessions that need to be dealt with, such as vehicles, art, collections, etc.?
 If so, what steps need to be implemented to sell or transfer them, either now or in the future?